GameSaveInfo/Docs/xml/introduction.rst

 ``<game name="DeusEx">``

 Element or Tag
    That little bit of code is an element.
 Elements are surrounded by < and >.
+Some elements have an opening and closing, like ``<game></game>`` where ``</game>`` is the closing element.
+Anything between the opening and closing element are considered "children" of that element.

 Attribute
    The word "name" in the above is an attribute.
 It's like a property of an element.

 **NOTE: IN PATHS AND FILENAMES LEAVE OFF ALL LEADING AND TRAILING SLASHES ( \ AND / )**

-**ANOTHER NOTE: There is a schema file on GitHub.
+**ANOTHER NOTE: There is a `schema file on GitHub <https://github.com/GameSaveInfo/Data/blob/master/GameSaveInfo202.xsd>`_.
 If you know what that means, use it.**